 There is a LOT of great gear out there.
 This page details what I choose to use.

 My real bass is a 1938 Kay S-51.
 It was originally a 5-string bass, which was converted to a 4-string before I purchased it from David Gage.
 I use the AMT S26 microphone, which sounds amazing.
 It's just the bass, but louder.
 In situations where there might be too much feedback or bleed, or there's no time to do a proper soundcheck, I also have a David Gage Realist on my bass.
 In some situations, I might send the mic to FOH and the pickup to my amp, but in most situations I'm sending the mic to both.
 I do this via a Radial StageBug SB-48UB, which gives the microphone its required phantom power, and has separate XLR and 1/4" outputs.
 My bow quiver was made by Mike Weatherly, one of the luthiers at David Gage's shop.

-In some louder situations, in tight pits, and for certain types of music, I also have an Eminence electric-upright bass, which you can see on my homepage.
+In some louder situations, in tight pits, and for certain types of music, I also have an Eminence electric-upright bass.

 Both of these instruments are strung with the La Bella 7720S solo tuning set, tuned standard.
 These are the best sounding and feeling strings I have ever played.
 They make my bass sing.